-Anyway—feel free to share any cracker tips and tricks below—I’d love to hear ‘em!
-I’m always on the lookout for delicious low carb foods—from your favorite low carb chips to low carb snacks recipes!
+Feel free to share any low carb cracker recipe tips and tricks below, I’d love to hear ‘em!
+Happy low carb snacking!

 Low Carb Crackers

 Combine almond flour, salt, garlic powder and pepper in a bowl.

 Add the coconut oil, egg, and rosemary and "pulse" until just combined (don't over process the butter).